mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 ## Branch Management

-Branches are an essesntial part of any source code management workflow.
+Branches are an essential part of any source code management workflow.
 By supporting branches in CI workflow you get a number of benefits.

 _Timely Feedback_